-- applicable Australian Accounting Standards (which include Australian Accounting Interpretations); and - the requirements of the Public Finance and Audit Act 1983, Regulation and Treasurer's Directions
+- · applicable Australian Accounting Standards (which include Australian Accounting Interpretations); and - the requirements of the Public Finance and Audit Act 1983, Regulation and Treasurer's Directions c.
+Statement of compliance

 The financial statements have been prepared on an accrual basis.
 Plant and equipment are measured at fair value.
-Other financial statement items are prepared in accordance with historical cost convention.